danjohnson3141/Jekyll-Test/events/PUT-event_notes-id.md

 =
 ####Parameters:

-(event_notes) :id - Integer, passed in through the URL.
+:id - Integer, passed in through the URL.
 Is derived from the 'id' field of the 'event_notes' table.

-:body - Text, passed in through the post data.
-This is the plain text of the submission.
+=
+####Response:

+This requests provides a <strong>HTML 204</strong> on success.

 =
 ####API request example: